-Concordia University's Online M.Ed.
-Grads Attend 2013 Campus Commencement
+Concordia Portland's Online MEd Grads Attend 2013 Campus Commencement

-Concordia University Online Master of Education graduate Oliver Okumba Arigi, arrived on the CU Portland campus for the first time with his wife and daughter.
-They had traveled from Milton, N.H. for a weekend of commencement activities.
+Concordia University-Portland Online Master of Education graduate Oliver Okumba Arigi, arrived on the Portland, Oregon, campus for the first time with his wife and daughter.
+They had traveled from Milton, New Hampshire, for a weekend of commencement activities.

 “What’s great is just finally being able to meet Stephanie after all the hours of phone and email so,” Straub said.
 “I appreciate this opportunity to be able to do that.”
 Added Lahrman: “We learned more from each other than we did from the professor, I mean the professor was the facilitator” of our learning.

-It was a weekend of never-ending highs when approximately 75 members of Concordia University’s online Master of Education graduates and their families attended the May 4 graduation.
+It was a weekend of never-ending highs when approximately 75 members of Concordia Portland’s online Master of Education graduates and their families attended the May 4 graduation.

 The weekend for the online Master of Education degree program grads began with a formal dinner at the downtown Portland Crowne Plaza Hotel.
-The online M.Ed. graduates and their guests were welcomed by Concordia University president Charles Schlimpert, and Dr. Joseph Mannion from Concordia’s College of Education.
+The online MEd graduates and their guests were welcomed by Concordia University-Portland president Charles Schlimpert, and Dr. Joseph Mannion from Concordia Portland’s College of Education.
 They were joined by a host of other online and university officials and administrators.

 Saturday afternoon was dedicated to the Graduate Commencement Ceremony.
 The online students, attired in caps, gowns and academic regalia, were handed their Master of Education degree right along with their on-campus counterparts.
 After the ceremony, tears flowed as the online grads received hugs and congratulations from their family and friends.